 "An important lesson you should learn, I have mentioned it before.
-Whatever seems to be mysterious or marvellous is only so because of the lack of knowledge of associated natural phenomena and connected conditions.
-All that you have experienced, all that you have yet to meet in your future journey, is in exact accordance with the laws that govern the universe, of which the earth constitutes so small a portion that, were the conditions favorable, it could be blotted from its present existence as quickly as that bit of garment disappeared, and with as little disturbance of the mechanism of the moving universe."
-I leaned over, resting my face upon my elbow; my thoughts were immethodically wandering in the midst of multiplying perplexities.
-I closed my eyes as a weary child, and slept.
-CHAPTER XXIV.
+Whatever seems to be mysterious, or marvelous, is only so because of the lack of knowledge of associated natural phenomena and connected conditions.
+All that you have experienced, all that you have yet to meet in your future journey, is as I have endeavored to teach you, in exact accordance with the laws that govern the universe, of which the earth constitutes so small a portion that, were the conditions favorable, it could be blotted from its present existence as quickly as that bit of garment disappeared, and with as little disturbance of the mechanism of the moving universe."
+I leaned over, resting my face upon my elbow; my thoughts were immethodically wandering in the midst of multiplying perplexities; I closed my eyes as a weary child, and slept.
+CHAPTER XXVII.